SylvainGa/Tesla-Link/README.md

 If you want to have the widget translated to your language, contact me through email or github.

+You can find more details on how to use the application by reading the [Operating Guide] (https://github.com/SylvainGa/Tesla-Link/blob/master/Tesla-Link%20-%20Operating%20Guide.pdf).

 ## Changelog since forking from srwalter:

 V7.14.1 Fixed a crash in reading media control reported through ERA.
 Apparently, not all car have "media_info" available all the time.
 So need to accommodate for that.